Sixth Form Life

 3.00pm End of the school day

-In Chelmer Valley Sixth Form all students are expected to attend registration daily at 8.35am each day.
+In Chelmer Valley Sixth Form all students are expected to attend registration daily at 8.30am each day.
 It is important that their tutors have the opportunity to pass on important messages and information throughout the year.
 Tutor time is also used to encourage students to become involved in the general life of the school and allows tutors to check on progress or any concerns/worries the students may have.
 Year 12 students are expected to remain on site at all times until after October half term.
 After this, if the Head of Sixth Form is happy that the students are using their study time appropriately; students will be issued with a proximity card which will allow them to leave the school site when they do not have a lesson.
-Year 12 students have compulsory private study during period 1.
-Any student who does not have a timetabled lesson during this lesson must attend.
 Students are all encouraged to study during non-lesson periods.
-Year 13 students receive help with their university/apprenticeship applications on a timetabled registration period in the Study Room.
-They have an assembly every other week, which is currently recorded and shown virtually.

 Absences